Metaphysicist0/Metaphysicist0.github.io/_pages/research.md

 ---

 ## AI4Medical and Intelligent Robotics
 In the field of intelligent medical robotics, I hope to combine machine intelligence and algorithm intelligence (two major aspects of intelligent robots).
+Reaching level 5 (standard of automation proposed by Prof. Guang-Zhong Yang)) is my ultimate goal.

 Regarding machine intelligence, metamorphic mechanism (a wonderful theory proposed by Prof. Jian S. Dai) and continuum/soft robotic structure are interesting and prosperous.